diffpy/cmi_exchange/README.md

 This project is a community developed collection of sample scripts, functions and IPython plugins related to the DiffPy-CMI complex modeling framework.
-To get started, clone this project to your local machine and try running some scripts!
+To get started, clone this project to your local machine or download the zip file.
 If you are new to DiffPy-CMI, browse through the available files to get a feel for what DiffPy-CMI can do.
 If you've written a useful or instructive piece of code using any part of the DiffPy-CMI framework, feel free to share your work with the community.